sefirosweb/minecraftLegionWebServer/README.md

 # TODO
 - Make a Configuration flexible
-- Explain better this program
+- Make a robuts documentation